oclero/qtupdater/README.md

 4. The client downloads the installer from `installerUrl`, if any provided.

+5. The client installs the installer:
-5. The client starts the installer and quits, if necessary.
+    - The client may start the installer and quit, if necessary.
+    - It may also move the downloaded file to some location.

 ## Example